adamfowleruk/mljs/planning.md

    - DEFERRED Widgets: openlayers: advanced - if multiple home points, ensure all are visible on the map
   - DEFERRED Widgets: Consistent workplace page ordering in navigation and list on edit app page
   - DEFERRED Widgets: Workplace page list - make name click button take you to page for viewing, not editing, it
- - Docs: API documentation
+ - DEFERRED Docs: API documentation
-  - document all namespaces
+  - DEFERRED document all namespaces
-  - document all type defs
+  - DEFERRED document all type defs
-  - document all return values
+  - DEFERRED document all return values
  - TEST Docs: Generate build of Workplace app in dist folder, with lightweight initial deployment scripts
  - DONE Demo Jam updates
   - DONE Bootstrap CSS themed Workplace admin